mhahnFr/ADB_Connector/README.md

 # Welcome to the ADB Connector!
 This repository contains a project that I made in the year 2017.
-It was made as an addition to Android Studio, which had no possibility to connect to an Android device using the network.
+It was made as an addition to Android Studio, which had no possibility to connect to an Android device using the network back then.
 The Android Debug Bridge however already had that function, although one had to type in several commands on the command line, so I created this project to automate this job.

 ### Android Debug Bridge commands
  - To list all devices that are connected to the ADB: ``adb devices -l``